Educated in Canada - Non-Accredited Programs

 • Failing to produce other documents requested by the College.

-Only members of the College can practise as a dietitian in Ontario using the titles “dietitian,” “Registered dietitian (RD),” “Dietetiste (Dt.P),” or “Dietetiste Professional (Dt.P).”
+Only registrants of the College can practise as a dietitian in Ontario using the titles “Dietitian,” “Registered Dietitian (RD),” “Dietetiste (Dt.P),” or “Dietetiste Professional (Dt.P).”

 It is illegal for anyone to use any of these titles in Ontario without a valid certificate of registration issued by the College.

-Your status as an RD informs the public that all individuals who identify themselves as dietitians have the knowledge, skill and judgment required to provide safe and ethical dietetics care.
+Your status as an RD informs the public that all individuals who identify themselves as dietitians have the knowledge, skill, and judgment required to provide safe and ethical dietetics services.